1. Your idea

 Here you can find the contacts of your NA.

-We can provide you support in the application process.
+For groups of 8 participants or more, we can provide you support in the application process.
 If you need such assistance, please contact us.

 We can also provide you with pre-registration documents for you to strengthen the application.

-Results will be announced on your National Agency´s website.
+Results will be announced on your National Agency’s website.
 When you receive news from your NA, you should get in touch with us for further arrangements regarding courses.

-Don´t get disappointed.
+Don’t get disappointed.
 Remember that we can assist you preparing for the next year and improve your application.